auditize/auditize/doc/docs/overview.md

 - the "Read" permission allows the user to view logs
 - the "Write" permission allows the user to send logs to the Auditize API

-When log permissions are set per repository, you can also restrict the read permission to certain log entities.
-When no log entity is selected, the permission applies to all logs independently of their associated entity.
-If log entities are selected, the user / API key will only be able to view logs associated with the selected entities.
+You can also also restrict the read permission to certain log entities instead of the whole repository by setting the "Entities" field rather than the "Read" field.

 ### Superadmin role